Factors that influence moving costs from Myrtle Beach to Minneapolistoggle

 • Weather: Minneapolis has cold, snowy winters and hot, humid summers.
 Minneapolis experiences a full range of precipitation and related weather events, including snow, sleet, ice, rain, thunderstorms, and fog.
 Be sure to check your weather app to avoid inclement weather during your move.

-• Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to Minneapolis.
-Get started here.
+• Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Minneapolis without delay.
+You can select your official move date when completing the form.
+Start the process here.

 Where to live in Minneapolis